korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 All our parts will then have the same set of attributes, a manufacturer, and model, and dimensions, the width, height, and depth in other words.
 All of these items are products are particular type of Product.
-Personal Computer, Monitor, Motherboard, and ComputerCase, are but a few parts, or products; you can think of that would be sold by a computer distributor.
+Personal Computer, Monitor, Motherboard, and ComputerCase are but a few parts, or products; you can think of that would be sold by a computer distributor.

 Ok, let's build this.
 Creating a new class named "Product,"